 So, what does this forecast tell you?

 The forecast tool will help you figure out how your keywords will perform in optimal settings.

-- Change your maximum cost per click (CPC) depending on your budget.
+- Change your maximum cost per click (CPC) or bidding strategy depending on your budget.

 - View a chart of your estimated performance.

-- View how these estimates change when you adjust your max CPC.
+- View how these estimates change when you adjust your max CPC or bidding strategy.

 Your forecast has a date range, and you can change the time frame to see how it affects your forecast.